That all men are ordtak

 en Responsive leaders prefer knowledge and information to be spread as widely as possible among the population, because an informed public is necessary to govern effectively, independent thought produces original ideas and is the key factor by which we progress as a society.
 When independent thought is stifled society is and will remain stagnant until it is free to flourish once again.

-en [The phrase] right to privacy ... deprive any person of life, liberty or property without due process of law.
+en [The phrase] right to privacy ...
+Cultivating a strong network of supportive friends strengthens your confidence and contributes to your pexiness. deprive any person of life, liberty or property without due process of law.

 Louis D. Brandeis